Create a customer database. The foundation of your CRM for sales, service and compliance

 How to create a customer database in 5 steps

-2. select the right CRM software
+2. Select suitable CRM software

-3. record, cleanse and import data
+3. Collect, cleanse and import data

-4. define and automate CRM processes
+4. Define and automate CRM processes

 Define rules and roles: Which fields are mandatory?
 Who maintains which information?
 Which workflows run automatically?